philippinespire/REUs/2022_REU/PSMC/README.md

 crun bash dDocentHPC.bash mkBAM config.5.cssl
 ```

 If all of that is set you should be able to run dDocentHPC and map your reads by executing the sbatch file in each directory.
-Navigate to the `test_mapping` directory and run the following.
+Navigate to the `<speciescode>_denovoSSL_100k_PSMC` directory and run the following.

 ```
 sbatch dDocentHPC_ODU.sbatch
 ```

-Even though we are working with a reduced dataset this mapping step can take a while (~20-25 minutes), so this is a good time to take a break!
+This mapping step can take a while (overnight or a day or two!) depending on shotgun library sizes.

 After we have generated the .bam files we need to filter them.
 This can be done just by editing the sbatch file to un-comment the appopriate line in your sbatch file and rerunning.